 Scientists are studying tea, as well.
 Although there's no clear evidence, a few studies suggest that drinking black, green, or oolong tea may help relieve symptoms.
 Researchers are also looking at omega-3 fatty acids found in fish and fish oil, which help fight inflammation, as a way to help eczema.

 What Should You Do?

 Your best bet is to choose a well-balanced eating plan.
-Despite the uncertain links between food and eczema, there’s no doubt that enjoying plenty of fruits, vegetables, low-fat dairy, and whole grains is good for your overall health.
+Despite the uncertain links between food and eczema, there’s no doubt that enjoying plenty of fruits, vegetables, nondairy foods (for example, almond, soy or oat milk), and whole grains is good for your overall health.